Video Link: https://vimeo.com/475314232

 Soy: Does it Lower Testosterone?

 Soy.
-Seldom has there been so much controversy about a common food.
+Seldom has there been so much controversy about an everyday food.
 So much debate.
 So much emotion.

 Soy Has Even Become Politicized

-That’s right.
-Especially in America.
-Traditional American men with political views slightly tilted rightward as a rule prefer a meat-based diet.
+That’s right, especially in America.
+As a rule, traditional American men with political views slightly tilted rightward prefer a meat-based diet.

 They often use a disparaging term to describe vegans: “Soy boys”, since they believe that eating a plant-based diet with soy as a primary protein source leads to weakness since they insist that soy lowers testosterone, the “manly hormone”, and results in a condition called “Low-T.”